-As a child, Asawa studied origami at the Japanese Cultural School she attended on Saturdays.
+As a child, Asawa studied origami at the Japanese cultural school she attended on Saturdays.
 In college, her teacher Josef Albers assigned design problems in which students transformed paper from two dimensions (flat) to three dimensions (3-D) by folding it.
-Two of her commissions, Aurora and the Nihonmachi fountains, are paperfold designs.
+Two of her commissions, Aurora and the Origami Fountains, at the Buchanan Mall in San Francisco’s Nihonmachi are paperfold designs.

-Commissions such as the Hyatt Fountain on Union Square and the Japanese American Internment Memorial owe their existence to her work as an arts activist in public schools.
+Commissions such as the San Francisco Fountain at the Hyatt Hotel on Union Square and the Japanese American Internment Memorial owe their existence to her work as an arts activist in public schools.
 For these works, she used baker’s clay — a simple, easy-to-make, non-toxic dough which she mixed for thousands of children over the years — and cast the finished baker’s clay designs in bronze.
 These large public commissions gave Asawa a chance to experiment with new materials and techniques.